-Some birds have the adaptations and toughness to stay this far North all through the year.
-There are advantages in staying if you can because while the landscape can be tougher to live in, there isn’t much competition for food.
+Some birds have the adaptations and toughness to stay this far North throughout the year.
+There are advantages to staying because while the landscape can be tougher to live in, there isn’t much competition for food.

 For example, the hoary redpoll is a bird that will take advantage of seeds and other available food in flocks throughout the year in Canada and Alaska’s northern reaches.

 This passerine’s small size means that you would expect it to fly much further south in the winter.
 However, it tends not to stray too far, with some populations remaining in the same spot year-round.
 One way they can do this is via the extra-fluffy feathers on their body for insulation.
 They will even pluck these out to cool down if it gets unseasonably warm.

 Another bird that is even more perfectly adapted to these snowy regions is the rock ptarmigan.

 This is a fascinating bird that feeds on vegetation out in the tundra.
 Ptarmigans are commonly found in northern hemisphere habitats with heavy snow and mountainous regions.
 They forage on the lower ground, using the same brilliant adaptations.

 The first of these is their ability to change plumage.
 Unlike many other game birds, they have a mottled brown look in the summer.
 This should allow them to stay camouflaged and out of sight of predators.
 Then, when winter arrives, they turn entirely white to blend in with the snow.

 Of course, there are new problems for the ptarmigans in areas that see less snowfall than in previous years.
 Males will keep this white plumage into the breeding season to stand out to females.
 Furthermore, they get white feathers on their feet in the winter to protect them even further and feathery protection around their eyelids and nostrils.